-4.16 MA Organization Responsibilities Regarding Deletions (Slide 22)
+4.16 MA Organization Responsibilities Regarding Deletions (Slide 21)

 - MA organizations must submit delete records when an erroneous diagnosis cluster has been accepted by RAPS and stored in the RAPS database. - If a diagnosis cluster is deleted for the purpose of correcting data, the MA organization is responsible for submitting the correct diagnosis cluster.
 Conversely, if the MA organization submits corrected data, the MA organization must submit the appropriate deletion record.
 That is, if the correct diagnosis cluster is submitted, the erroneous diagnosis cluster cannot be ignored. - If a correction applies to the same beneficiary as the deletion, the correction may be included in the same "CCC" record as the deletion.
-(Do not exceed 10 diagnosis clusters per "CCC" record.) - If the corrected diagnosis cluster belongs to a different beneficiary than the deleted diagnosis cluster, the correct diagnosis cluster may be submitted in the same file as the deletion.
+(Do not exceed 10 diagnosis clusters per "CCC" record.) - If only one of several clusters within the CCC record requires modification, do not resubmit all other associated clusters.
+If clusters are resubmitted exactly the same without the delete indicator, the plans will generate a duplicate cluster error. - If the corrected diagnosis cluster belongs to a different beneficiary than the deleted diagnosis cluster, the correct diagnosis cluster may be submitted in the same file as the deletion.